davidrpugh/stochastic-expatriate-descent/_posts/2020-03-19-getting-started-with-conda.md

 ## Uninstalling Miniconda

+Whenever installing new software it is always a good idea to understand how to *uninstall* the software (just in case you have second thoughts!).
+Uninstalling Miniconda is fairly straighforward.

-Uninitialize your shell to remove Conda related content from `~/.bashrc`.
+1. Uninitialize your shell to remove Conda related content from `~/.bashrc`.

 ```bash
 conda init --reverse bash
 ```

-Remove the entire `~/miniconda3` directory.
+2. Remove the entire `~/miniconda3` directory.

 ```bash
 rm -rf ~/miniconda3
 ```

-Remove the entire `~/.conda` directory.
+3. Remove the entire `~/.conda` directory.

 ```bash
 rm -rf ~/.conda
 ```

-If present, remove your Conda configuration file.
+4. If present, remove your Conda configuration file.

 ```bash
 rm ~/.condarc